History of the Jews in Armenia: Modern period

 In 1828, the Russo-Persian War came to an end and Eastern Armenia (currently the Republic of Armenia) was annexed to the Russian Empire with the Treaty of Turkmenchai.
-Polish and Iranian Jews began arriving, as well as Sabbatarians (Subbotniki, Russian peasants who were banished to the outskirts of Imperial Russia during the reign of Catherine II.
+Polish and Iranian Jews began arriving, as well as Sabbatarians (Subbotniks, Russian peasants who were banished to the outskirts of Imperial Russia during the reign of Catherine II.
 They were Judaizing Christians and mostly converted to mainstream Judaism or assimilated).
 Since 1840 they started creating Ashkenazi and Mizrahi communities respectively in Yerevan.
-Up to 1924, the Sephardic synagogue, Shiek Mordechai, was a leading institution among the Jewish community.
+Up to 1924 the Sephardic Sheikh Mordechai Synagogue was a leading institution in the Jewish community.

-According to the 1897 Russian Empire Census, there were some 415 people in Alexandropol (Gyumri) and 204 in Erivan (Yerevan) whose native language was "Jewish" and significantly smaller numbers elsewhere 6 in Vagharshapat, 15 in Novo-Bayazet.
+According to the 1897 Russian Empire Census there were some 415 people in Alexandropol (Gyumri) and 204 in Erivan (Yerevan) whose native language was "Jewish" and significantly smaller numbers elsewhere 6 in Vagharshapat, 15 in Novo-Bayazet.
 The number of self-reported Jewish-speakers was the following in other Armenian-populated areas of the Russian Empire that now lie outside Armenia: 4 in Shusha (Azerbaijan), 93 in Elizavetpol (Ganja, Azerbaijan), 4 in Iğdır (now Turkey), 424 in Kars (Turkey), 111 in Ardahan (Turkey), 189 in Akhalkalaki (Georgia), 438 in Akhaltsikhe (Georgia), 72 in Shulaveri (Georgia).

 As for Western Armenia (Turkish Armenia), according to official Ottoman figures from 1914, 3,822 Jews lived in the "Six vilayets" that had significant Armenian population: 2,085 in Diyarbekir Vilayet, 1,383 in Van Vilayet, 344 in Sivas Vilayet, 10 in Erzurum Vilayet, and none in Bitlis and Mamuret-ul-Aziz (Harput).
 There were further 317 Jews in historical Cilicia: 66 in Adana Vilayet and 251 in Maraş Sanjak.

 The Russian Jewish communities moved to Armenia on a larger scale during the Soviet period, looking for an atmosphere of tolerance in the area that was absent in the Russian SSR or Ukrainian SSR.

 Following World War II, the Jewish population rose to approximately 5,000.
 In 1959, the Jewish population peaked in Soviet Armenia at approximately 10,000 people.
 Another wave of Jewish immigrants arrived in the country between 1965 and 1972, mainly intelligentsia, military, and engineers.
 These Jews arrived from Russia and Ukraine, attracted to the more liberal society.
 However, with the dissolution of the Soviet Union many of them left due to the First Nagorno-Karabakh War.
 Between 1992 and 1994, more than 6,000 Jews immigrated to Israel because of Armenia's political isolation and economic depression.
 Today the country's Jewish population has shrunk to around 750.
-In 1995, the Chabad House was established in Yerevan.
+In 1995, a Chabad House was established in Yerevan.